TrentBrunson/Turbo_Learning/README.md

  * **Machine Learning:**
    More feature analysis before creating a model

 Take these in mind and make your own!
+In the meantime, use our **[deployed model](https://ut-football-play-caller.herokuapp.com/)** as you watch the next University of Texas Football game and assess for yourself.